-- Weaker-than-envisaged operating performance due to lower sales volume or PBILDT per tonne below ₹10,000. - Increase in the consolidated total debt (TD) to PBILDT beyond 2.00x. - Any unplanned substantial capex or large acquisition or material increase in exposure towards subsidiaries, beyond the envisaged levels.
+- Weaker-than-envisaged operating performance due to lower sales volume or PBILDT per tonne below ₹10,000. - Increase in the consolidated total debt (TD) to PBILDT beyond 2.00x. - Any unplanned substantial capex or large acquisition or material increase in exposure towards subsidiaries, beyond the envisaged levels - Inordinate delay in receipt of necessary approvals or execution of the project in the subsidiary company- Jindal Steel Odisha Limited (JSOL).